What is Slayground

 Axell’s favorite blank canvas of electronic social media?
 “My main deal is Instagram,” says the young man who currently has over 224,000 followers on Instagram.
 “That’s my favorite thing to go on.”

 While Hodges has raced in a number of American amateur motocross national events and even won medals at the Summer X Games, he’s looked to create his own unique place in the global motocross community.
-Heavily influenced by the surf, snow and skate cultures that he grew up being a part of, Hodges wanted to take some of the unique creativity present in thee non-motorized, non-gasoline burning sports and attempt to apply it to jumps, stunts and 225-pound, 450cc valve and cam motivated motocross bikes.
+Heavily influenced by the surf, snow, and skate cultures that he grew up being a part of, Hodges wanted to take some of the unique creativity present in the non-motorized, non-gasoline burning sports and attempt to apply it to jumps, stunts, and 225-pound, 450cc valve, cam motivated motocross bikes.